clutchd/clutchd/packages/react/compose-refs/README.md

 # @clutchd/compose-refs

-A small utility intended to
+A small utility intended to compose multiple refs into a single ref.

 ## Installation